ToxPuro/astaroth/acc-runtime/README.md

 1. `user_kernels.ac.preprocessed`.
 The DSL file after preprocessing.
 1. `user_defines.h`.
 The project-wide defines generated with the DSL.
 1. `user_declarations.h`.
 Forward declarations of user kernels.
 1. `user_kernels.h`.
-The final CUDA kernels generated with acc.
+The generated CUDA kernels.

-To make inspecting the generated code easier, we recommend using an autoformatting tool, for example, `clang-format` or GNU `indent`.
+To make inspecting the code easier, we recommend using an autoformatting tool, for example, `clang-format` or GNU `indent`.